Universality of dissipative discrete time crystal formation: AI approximation for periodically driven systems

-\textit{AI approximation for DTCs --} Let us begin with a brief review of the AI approximation and how the KZM emerges as a result.
+We begin with a brief review of the AI approximation and how it leads to the KZM.
 Consider a generic system that can undergo a continuous phase transition from a disordered to an ordered phase by tuning a control parameter $A$ across some critical point $A_{c}$.
 Near the critical point, the system's relaxation time $\tau$ and correlation length $\xi$ diverges, with $\tau \propto |\varepsilon|^{-vz}$ and $\xi \propto |\varepsilon|^{-v}$, where $\varepsilon = \left( A - A_{c} \right) / A_{c}$ \cite{del_campo_universality_2014}.
-Here, $v$ and $z$ are the static and dynamic critical exponents respectively.
+Here, $v$ and $z$ are the static and dynamical critical exponents, respectively.
 Suppose we linearly ramp $A$ using the protocol,

-where $A_{i}$ and $A_{f}$ are the initial and final values of the control parameter, respectively, while $t_{i}$ and $t_{f}$ are the initial and final time.
-We also initialize the system deep in the disordered phase, $A_{i} \ll A_{c}$, and assume that $\tau_{q}$ is sufficiently large.
-Initially, the system remains in an adiabatic regime where any of its macroscopic quantities adiabatically follow the quench.
-As $A$ approaches $A_{c}$, the system enters an impulse regime, in which the divergence of $\tau$ causes the system's to remain frozen in the disordered phase even after the system has passed $A_{c}$ at the critical time $t_{c}$.
-The system only leaves the impulse regime after some transition time $t_{p}$, with $t_{p} > t_{c}$.
+where $A_{i}$ ($A_{f}$) is the initial (final) value of the control parameter, and $t_{i}$ ($t_{f}$) is the initial (final) time.
+We initialize the system deep in the disordered phase, $A_{i} \ll A_{c}$, and assume that $\tau_{q}$ is sufficiently large.
+Initially, the system remains in an adiabatic regime where all of its macroscopic quantities adiabatically follow the quench.
+As $A$ approaches $A_{c}$, the system enters an impulse regime, in which the divergence of $\tau$ causes the system to remain frozen in the disordered phase even after the system has passed $A_{c}$ at the critical time $t_{c}$.
+The system only leaves the impulse regime and enters a new phase after some transition time $t_{p}$, with $t_{p} > t_{c}$.
 This crossover of the system from an adiabatic dynamics to a frozen dynamics constitutes the AI approximation of the KZM \cite{del_campo_universality_2014}.
 A sketch of this approximation is shown in Fig.~\ref{fig:schematics}(a).